CESNET/eInfra-docs/docs.it4i/software/chemistry/gaussian.md

 ### Example Jobscript

-This jobscript will run parallel Gaussian job on Salomon supercomputer, using 4 nodes (4*24 = 96 cores) via Linda.
+This jobscript will run parallel Gaussian job on Barbora supercomputer, using 4 nodes (4*36 = 144 cores) via Linda.
 The Linda workers are set up automatically by the module load.

 ```bash